How to Install Yarn on Ubuntu

 corepack enable

-Note: If Corepack does not exist on your system, install it by typing:
+If Corepack does not exist on your system, it returns the following error:

 sudo npm install -g corepack